beached/daw_json_link/readme.md

 # daw_json_link v3

 For now v3 is focussed on deserialization.
 This can be accomplished by writing a function called describe_json_class with a single arugment that is your type.
 The library is only concerned with it's return value.
+Also, needs C++ 20.
 For example:

 ```C++
 struct TestClass {